ibm-cloud-docs/containers/cs_ingress.md

     - **Manager** service role in all namespaces

 **Prerequisites for using Ingress in multizone clusters**:
- - If you restrict network traffic to [edge worker nodes](/docs/containers?topic=containers-edge), at least 2 edge worker nodes must be enabled in each zone for high availability of Ingress pods.
-[Create an edge node worker pool](/docs/containers?topic=containers-add_workers#add_pool) that spans all the zones in your cluster and has at least 2 worker nodes per zone.
+ - If you restrict network traffic to [edge worker nodes](/docs/containers?topic=containers-edge), at least two edge worker nodes must be enabled in each zone for high availability of Ingress pods.
+[Create an edge node worker pool](/docs/containers?topic=containers-add_workers#add_pool) that spans all the zones in your cluster and has at least two worker nodes per zone.
- - If you have multiple VLANs for a cluster, multiple subnets on the same VLAN, or a multizone cluster, you must enable a [Virtual Router Function (VRF)](/docs/infrastructure/direct-link?topic=direct-link-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud#overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud) for your IBM Cloud infrastructure (SoftLayer) account so your worker nodes can communicate with each other on the private network.
-To enable VRF, [contact your IBM Cloud infrastructure (SoftLayer) account representative](/docs/infrastructure/direct-link?topic=direct-link-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud#how-you-can-initiate-the-conversion).
+ - If you have multiple VLANs for a cluster, multiple subnets on the same VLAN, or a multizone cluster, you must enable a [Virtual Router Function (VRF)](/docs/infrastructure/direct-link?topic=direct-link-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud#overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud) for your IBM Cloud infrastructure account so your worker nodes can communicate with each other on the private network.
+To enable VRF, [contact your IBM Cloud infrastructure account representative](/docs/infrastructure/direct-link?topic=direct-link-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud#how-you-can-initiate-the-conversion).
 If you cannot or do not want to enable VRF, enable [VLAN spanning](/docs/infrastructure/vlans?topic=vlans-vlan-spanning#vlan-spanning).
 To perform this action, you need the **Network > Manage Network VLAN Spanning** [infrastructure permission](/docs/containers?topic=containers-users#infra_access), or you can request the account owner to enable it.
-To check if VLAN spanning is already enabled, use the `ibmcloud ks vlan-spanning-get --region <region>` [command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_vlan_spanning_get).
+To check whether VLAN spanning is already enabled, use the `ibmcloud ks vlan-spanning-get --region <region>` [command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_vlan_spanning_get).
  - If a zone fails, you might see intermittent failures in requests to the Ingress ALB in that zone.

 <br />